 - Address housing market conditions that inhibit low- and moderate-income persons from obtaining decent housing - Continued to increase the supply of affordable homes in Houston by funding new construction and repair of affordable rental and homeowner homes through a variety of programs.
-Appropriated \$100 million of TIRZ bond funds to affordable housing initiatives. - Assisted 163 low- and moderate-income families achieve homeownership by providing down-payment and closing cost assistance using CDBG-DR funding. - Issue Resolutions of Support for Competitive (9%) Housing Tax Credit application process to promote the development and preservation of affordable housing. - Conducted three substantial amendments to increase the amount of HOME funding available for Tenant Based Rental Assistance and to receive and utilize Coronavirus funding to prevent, prepare for, and respond the impacts of COVID-19. - Invest in building code enforcement and lead hazard remediation to abate deterioration of housing stock - Improved homes of low- and moderate-income homeowners through the repair of single family homes, using entitlement and non-entitlement funding sources. - Prepared to reduce lead-based paint hazards in low- and moderate-income homes by partnering with HHD and providing matching funding for federal grants. - Engaged in code enforcement activities carried out by the City's Department of Neighborhoods to address code violations. - Strengthen intergovernmental relationships to resolve regulatory issues - Communicated with TDHCA regarding updates to the Qualified Allocation Plan (QAP), as needed. - Coordinated with HUD and GLO officials to request waivers to certain standards, as needed. - Continually improved HCDD's monitoring and compliance function to detect and address inconsistencies or conflicts among federal, state, and local grant and regulatory requirements. - Continued to provide technical assistance to nonprofit and for-profit affordable housing developers and public service agencies regarding new or changing requirements. - Continued to refer fair housing complaints to substantially equivalent agencies and the regional HUD office, which are equipped and trained to manage such complaints effectively and efficiently. - Use education to encourage policy decisions and public support that positively impact affordable housing - Continued the "I am Protected" fair housing campaign by featuring seven public service announcements, one for each protected class.
+Appropriated \$100 million of funds to affordable housing initatives. - Assisted 163 low- and moderate-income families achieve homeownership by providing down-payment and closing cost assistance using CDBG-DR funding. - Worked with private developers to enhance their Competitive (9%) HTC application scores and rankings. - Conducted three substantial amendments to increase the amount of HOME funding available for Tenant Based Rental Assistance and to receive and utilize Coronavirus funding to prevent, prepare for, and respond the impacts of COVID-19. - Invest in building code enforcement and lead hazard remediation to abate deterioration of housing stock - Improved homes of low- and moderate-income homeowners through the repair of single family homes, using entitlement and non-entitlement funding sources. - Prepared to reduce lead-based paint hazards in low- and moderate-income homes by partnering with HHD and providing matching funding for federal grants. - Engaged in code enforcement activities carried out by the City's Department of Neighborhoods to address code violations. - Strengthen intergovernmental relationships to resolve regulatory issues - Communicated with TDHCA regarding updates to the Qualified Allocation Plan (QAP), as needed. - Coordinated with HUD and GLO officials to request waivers to certain standards, as needed. - Continually improved HCDD's monitoring and compliance function to detect and address inconsistencies or conflicts among federal, state, and local grant and regulatory requirements. - Continued to provide technical assistance to nonprofit and for-profit affordable housing developers and public service agencies regarding new or changing requirements. - Continued to refer fair housing complaints to substantially equivalent agencies and the regional HUD office, which are equipped and trained to manage such complaints effectively and efficiently. - Use education to encourage policy decisions and public support that positively impact affordable housing - Continued the "I am Protected" fair housing campaign by featuring seven public service announcements, one for each protected class.
 The announcements were posted in print and on the HCDD webpage. - HCDD Fair Housing Team hosted a series of virtual "Fair Housing for Landlords" trainings lead by staff and legal professionals representing both the landlord and